microsoft/azure-pipelines-tasks/docs/editorExtension.md

 ## Refering to the extension in task.json
 Once you have authored the extension, you can refer to the extension against an input field by specifying the full extension id in the editorExtension property.
 See below.

+In addition, you can also specify a "displayFormat" template if the value is a JSON object.

 ```JSON

 "inputs": [